Stereotype (printing): End of the process

 Stereotyping was first challenged by electrotyping, which was more expensive and time-consuming, but was capable of higher quality printing.
 It was initially reserved for making copper facsimiles of illustrations.
 With time, Weedon states that in book publishing, it became more important than stereotyping.
-However, Kubler stated, in 1941, that in contrast to the United States, which made greater use of electrotyping, European plants used stereotype plates of 75% of all letterpress reproduction work, and that the best stereotype work as equal to the best electrotype work.
+However, Kubler stated, in 1941, that in contrast to the United States, which made greater use of electrotyping, European plants used stereotype plates of 75% of all letterpress reproduction work, and that the best stereotype work was equal to the best electrotype work.
 However, stereotyping retained its primacy in newspaper publishing.
 Kubler states that alternatives to stereotyping either involved significant additional capital costs or were unsuited for newspapers as they did not allow corrections and the insertion of late news and local materials or were both expensive and unsuitable.
 The first computer-aided typeset book in the UK was Dylan Thomas' Collected Poems in 1966, but the process really took off in the 1970s, creating enormous disruption in the newspaper industry.

-The introduction of Offset printing meant that hot-metal type was no longer needed, and phototypesetting replaced the hot-metal type machines.
+The introduction of offset printing meant that hot-metal type was no longer needed, and phototypesetting replaced the hot-metal type machines.
 This meant that there was no longer a need for stereotypes.
 The phototypesetting machines were replaced in their turn by the personal computer and desktop publishing.
 Kubler's firm that made dry mats dissolved on 13 August 1979.

 Etymologies

 Over time, stereotype became a metaphor for any set of ideas repeated identically or with only minor changes.
 In fact, cliché and stereotype were both originally printers' words, and in their printing senses became synonymous.
-However, cliché originally had a slightly different meaning, being an onomatopoeic word for the sound that was made during the process of striking a block into molten type metal during another form of stereotyping, later called in English "dabbing".
+However, cliché originally had a slightly different meaning, being an onomatopoeic word for the sound that was made during the process of striking a block into molten type metal during another form of stereotyping, later called in English dabbing.